Huerfano County is named for the Huerfano River and the Spanish name means “orphan”.

 Note: In 1861, Huerfano County was one of the 17 original counties

 History: The county was created in 1861 and Autobees Plaza was designated as the county seat.
-The county seat was moved to Badito.
+In 1867, the county seat was moved to Badito.
 In 1874, the county seat was moved to Walsenburg.
 The county used rented premises.
 The first and present courthouse was constructed in 1904 to 1905 at a cost of $35,000.
+The County Judicial CFenter was constructed in 2019 to 2020 at a cost of $9,589,000.

 County Courthouse - Walsenburg